 Every girl is different!
 It can come as early as age 8 or 9 or as late as 16.
 Puberty in girls usually mirrors their mothers, so talk to your mum.
 Chances are she has the answer to your period questions.

 Keep an eye on your body.
-Budding breasts, hair under your arms and/or between your legs and discharge in your undies are all signs that the big day is on its way!
+Budding breasts, hair under your arms and/or between your legs and discharge in your undies are all signs of puberty in girls!
 Keep a pad and an extra pair of undies in your purse or backpack just in case.

 Oh!
 And don’t be alarmed if your period doesn’t start off red like you might expect.
-Your first period may start off as a pink or brownish color.
+Your first period may start off as a pink or brownish colour.

 Let’s be honest, it may be a little weird at first.
 When the time comes, you’ll feel moisture in your underwear.
 You may even feel your menstrual flow, but after your first or second period you’ll totally get used to it.

-Period cramps are like cramps anywhere else in your body.
+Period cramps are one of the symptoms of puberty in girls and are like cramps anywhere else in your body.
 A muscle contracts too hard or too fast, constricting the blood flow and causing a little pain.
 Good posture, exercise and a healthy diet can help ease some of the discomfort.
 Heating pads help, too!

 When you first start, it’s totally normal for your period to be unpredictable and irregular.
 By using a period tracker like the TAMPAX Period Calendar you’ll start to notice a pattern in your cycle, which will show you the length of your period and what date to expect it.
 Your cycle could be as short as 21 days or as long as 35 days, but the average cycle length is about 28 days, which is probably why you hear that it comes once a month.

 Q: Can Anyone Tell When I Have My Period?

 Nope, it’s your little secret.
 (Unless you choose to tell!)